ErpNetDocs/tech/modules/crm/clientcenter/how-to/define-a-new-cc.md

 ## Apply platform settings

-Like all ERP websites, the Client Center can have its settings changed on an individual level.

-This includes specific visual and functional modifications.
+Like all ERP websites, the Client Center can have certain settings applied for it.
+This includes visual and functional modifications.

 Below is a list of settings you can apply to the Client Center.
 An extensive list can be found in the **[Settings and errors reference](https://docs.erp.net/tech/modules/crm/clientcenter/reference.html)**